ADVISORY MIAMI-BUILDING/NEWSER

 Officials expected to speak after Florida building collapse

-SURFSIDE, FLORIDA, UNITED STATE - Miami-Dade police officials expected to speak after Florida building collapse.
+SURFSIDE, FLORIDA, UNITED STATE - Miami-Dade officials expected to speak after Florida building collapse.

 SPEAKERS: